barbazul/1kfa/mod_guide_player.md

     GM Note: The switch to Heroic Mode is a way for the players to make a choice that echoes Chapter 5 in the Hero's Journey.
 They themselves become heroes.
-    By transcending randomness and meet the challenges of resposibility, capability, and commitment, the players will have new power to get the outcomes they desire.
+    By transcending randomness and meet the challenges of responsibility, capability, and commitment, the players will have new power to get the outcomes they desire.